-A product cannot be accessed without an API key.
-The key is automatically associated with a product when it is added to an app.
-Because a product can be associated with multiple apps, there might be a large number of keys that provide access to that product.
-By default, Apigee automatically approves all keys for you.
+An API product cannot be accessed without an API key.
+The key is automatically associated with an API product when the product is added to an app.
+Because an API product can be associated with multiple apps, there might be a large number of keys that provide access to that product.

 Manual key approval

-You can choose to approve keys manually.
-If you enable this option in the management UI when creating the product, you will have to approve key requests that come in from any app that adds the API product.
+By default, all key requests to an API product are automatically approved.
+You can instead choose to approve keys manually.
+If you set this option in the Edge management UI when creating the product, you will have to approve key requests that come in from any app that adds the API product.
 See Creating apps to surface your API for more

 You can also create a product that requires manual approval of keys, using the API Product API.

-As an added level of security, you can associate each product with any scope you defined as part of your OAuth policy.
-If you have several scopes you need to create a product for each one.
-For instance, if you have a Read scope and a Read/Write scope, you create two products, one for each scope.
+As an added level of security, you can define any OAuth scopes that must be present in access tokens sent through the product.
 When you're creating a product, you need to be aware of all the scopes your organization uses.
-The scope you attach to a product must match an existing scope or the product is not secure.
+The scopes you add to a product must match existing scopes or the product is not secure.